SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-reduce-redundancy.md

 ## Reducing Redundancy in the `Course` Constructors
 The Eclipse constructor generation code assigns the parameters to the fields directly.
 However, there is error checking that you must complete on the constructor's parameters before assigning them to fields (you'll actually write the error checking code in the next step).
 The parameters of all setter methods for `Course` should also be checked.
 For example, a `Course` should not be created if the `name` is `null` or an empty string.

-To reduce duplicate code, you can place the error checks in each of the setter methods and call the setter methods from the constructor.
+To reduce duplicate code, you can place the code to check for invalid parameters in each of the setter methods and call the setter methods from the constructor.

 {% capture callout_content %}
 Another consideration when designing classes is that if you do have code that checks if a field receives a correct value, you should have that code in only one place.
 A setter method for a field may be appropriate.
-Other methods that change the field can call the setter with the appropriate value and handle an incorrect value as appropriate for the calling method's goals.
+Other methods that change the field can call the setter with the appropriate value and handle an incorrect value as needed for the calling method's goals.
 {% endcapture %}
 {% include callout.html content=callout_content icon="plTool" type="conceptualKnowledge" title="Conceptual Knowledge: Reducing Redundancy" %}